zangqilong198812/TeslaSwift/README.md

 ## Other Features

 After the authentication is done.
 The library manages itself the access token.
-When the token expires the library will perform another authentication with your past credentials.
+When the token expires the library will request a new token using the previous refresh token.

 ## Roadmap
 6.x